eumetsat/MetopDatasets.jl/docs/src/python.md

 ```

 ### Example
 You are now ready to use `MetopDatasets.jl` in python.
-Below is snippets of python code showing a simple example
+Below are snippets of python code showing a simple example.
 #### Loading MetopDatasets in the python session.
 ```python
 import juliacall